Summer Job Thank-You Letter Sample

 Summer jobs can be hard to come by, depending on where you live.
-If you have been talented, ambitious, and fortunate enough to be hired for the summer by an employer, at the end of the season you need to write a thank-you letter for the opportunity.
+If you have been talented, ambitious, and fortunate enough to be hired for the summer, it's always a good idea to write a thank-you letter for the opportunity at the end of the season.

 Why Write a Thank-You Letter for a Summer Job

-This is a matter of more than good manners – leaving on a positive note will help to ensure that your employer will provide a good job reference for you, if called upon to do so.
+Saying thank you to your employer is a matter of more than good manners.
+Leaving on a positive note will help to ensure that your employer will provide a good job reference for you, if called upon to do so.

-In this thank-you letter, you should also express your hope that your employer will consider you for future seasonal work.
+In your thank-you letter, you should also express your hope that your employer will consider you for future seasonal work.

 No one can predict what their local job market will look like in nine or twelve months.
-Even if you think you have no desire to work there ever again, it is prudent to keep your options open in case you find yourself in need of a summer job in the future.
+Even if you think you have no desire to work there ever again, it's smart to keep your options open in case you find yourself in need of a summer job in the future.

 What to Include in a Summer Job Thank-You Letter

-Before you begin to write your summer job thank-you letter, sit down and think about the things you appreciated and enjoyed about the job.
+Before you begin to write your thank-you letter, sit down and think about the things you appreciated and enjoyed about the job.

 - Were there fellow employees who were helpful and fun to be around?